 Then, click the Create New button in the right-hand corner of the page.

-Next, you will see a page like the one pictured below.
+Next, you’ll see a page like the one pictured below.
 Click the Next button to start the package building process.

 From there, it’ll take you to the second step in the package building process.
 Make sure that your scan is complete and all the results are Good.
 Then, click the Build button.